Dozens killed as army, rivals battle for control of Sudan | Law-Order

 Dozens of people were also killed and wounded since Saturday at a camp for displaced people in North Darfur, said Adam Regal, a spokesman for a Darfur charity.

 The official said fighting also spread to the eastern region, including the provinces of Kassala and al-Qadarif on the borders with Ethiopia and Eritrea.
-He said battles centred around RSF and army bases.
+He said battles centered around RSF and army bases.

 The recent tensions stem from disagreement over how the RSF, headed by Dagalo, should be integrated into the armed forces and what authority should oversee the process.
 The merger is a key condition of Sudan's unsigned transition agreement with political groups.